 When required to interoperate with native code.

-Addresses generated by the && operator must not be passed to functions that are in tail call position.
+Addresses that are generated by the && operator must not be passed to functions that are in tail call position.
 The F# compiler does not check for this.

 Direct uses of byref types, nativeptr types, or values in the Microsoft.FSharp.NativeInterop module may result in invalid or unverifiable CIL code.
 In particular, byref and nativeptr types may NOT be used within named types such as tuples or function types.